 IPS compliance review

-ARPC will review the operation of its IPS from time to time and at least every five years, in accordance with the guidelines issued by the Information Commissioner about IPS compliance review.
+ARPC will review the operation of its IPS at least every five years, in accordance with the guidelines issued by the Information Commissioner about IPS compliance review.

 ARPC will review and revise the IPS content available on the website as needed.
 The annual review of content will occur in October of each year, coinciding with ARPC’s release of the Annual Report.